Levilian/cs49n/intro.md

 ### Overview

 This class is project-based.
-The inital part will involve buying interesting devices, hooking them up to your r/pi, and writing the cleanest, small code you can to initialize/use them.
+The inital part will involve buying interesting devices, hooking them up to your r/pi B+, and writing the cleanest, small code you can to initialize/use them.
 You'll document the code, take photos of the setup, and post these on github.